VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: Results

 After excluding HD\,142990 and HD\,196178, we have 23 stars common to our sample, i.e. both detected by ASKAP and included by \citet{shultz2022}.
 For this sub-sample, we compare the incoherent radio luminosities obtained following the above strategy ($L_\mathrm{rad,ASKAP}$) with those reported ($L_\mathrm{rad,Shultz+2022}$).
 Since the incoherent radio emission appears to be more prominent above 1 GHz \citep{leto2021}, we expect the radio luminosities estimated by using only the ASKAP data (at $\approx 1$ GHz) to represent a lower limit to the true radio luminosity.

 The comparison is shown in Figure \ref{fig:Lrad_comparison}.
 For the majority of the stars, $L_\mathrm{rad,ASKAP}\lesssim L_\mathrm{rad,Shultz+2022}$ as expected.
 However for five stars, $L_\mathrm{rad,ASKAP}\geq 2\times L_\mathrm{rad,Shultz+2022}$.
 These are HD\,19832, HD\,27309, HD\,40312, HD\,64740 and HD\,112413.
 In order to investigate the underlying reason, we plot the radio spectrum (Figure \ref{fig:common_star_spectra_outlier}) for each of these stars by combining the flux density measured by ASKAP that was used in the estimation of incoherent radio luminosity, with those already considered by \citet{leto2021} and \citet{shultz2022}.
-We find that, barring HD\,19832 and HD\,27309, the previous estimations of incoherent radio luminosities were based on measurement at single frequencies \citep{shultz2022}.
-In fact, \citet{shultz2022} found HD\,64740 to be underluminous in radio for their estimated incoherent radio luminosity obtained using a flux density measurement at 600 MHz.
+We find that barring HD\,64740, the flux densities of the remaining stars decrease with increasing frequencies between $1-10$ GHz, which violates the assumption made when estimating the incoherent radio luminosity.
+In the case of HD\,64740, \citet{shultz2022} estimated the incoherent radio luminosity based on its flux density measurement at $600$ MHz (the only existing measurement at the time) and found the star to be underluminous in radio.
+Similar to HD\,64740, the previous estimation of incoherent radio luminosities for HD\,40312 and HD\,112413 were based on measurement at single frequencies \citep[though at frequencies higher than the ASKAP observations,][]{shultz2022}.
 Considering that for these three stars, we do not have a reason to favour the estimations of \citet{shultz2022} over our own, we choose to use the ASKAP measurements to estimate the incoherent radio luminosities.

 In the cases of HD\,27309 and HD\,19832, the ASKAP flux densities are significantly higher than those at higher frequencies.
 HD\,19832 is a known MRP \citep[discovered at 700 MHz]{das2022}.
 Thus, for this star, it is very likely that the flux density observed at $\approx 1$ GHz has a significant contribution from the coherent component despite the low circular polarisation.
 The same possibility cannot be ruled out for HD\,27309 even though it is not a known MRP yet.
 As a result, for these two stars, we use the incoherent radio luminosities reported by \citet{shultz2022} instead of using the ASKAP data.